Some breast cancer types are characterized by the presence of hormone receptors in the cells that act to drive tumor growth

 Advanced breast cancer involves disease that is either metastatic (or is growing outside the breast and lymph nodes) or has locally recurred and cannot be surgically removed.
-Many patients with advanced breast cancer live for years if their disease is effectively treated.
-Breast cancer types are frequently characterized by the presence of hormone receptors in the cells (such as estrogen or progesterone receptors) that act to drive tumor growth and make excellent targets to inhibit as a treatment strategy.
-Androgen receptors are also frequently found on breast cancer tumor cells, and for decades, medical practice had included the use of steroidal androgens to treat patients with advanced breast cancer, resulting in favorable response rates (regression in the tumor size) of up to 25 percent.
-The use of androgens fell out of favor in the 1970s, largely due to the more favorable side effect profile of the active anti-estrogen drugs, initially tamoxifen.
-The last 30-plus years of hormonal clinical research have focused on research and treatments geared towards blocking the effects of estrogen in estrogen receptor positive (ER+) breast cancer (BC), utilizing anti-estrogen therapy with the Selective Estrogen Receptor Modulator (SERM) class of drugs (tamoxifen, raloxifene, and toremifene) or steroidal and non-steroidal aromatase inhibitors (exemestane, letrozole, and anastrazole).
+Breast cancer types are frequently characterized by the presence of hormone receptors in the cells (such as estrogen or progesterone receptors) that act to drive tumor growth and therefore make good targets to inhibit as a treatment strategy.
+Androgen receptors are also frequently found on breast cancer tumor cells, and medical practice had included the use of steroidal androgens to treat patients with advanced breast cancer with favorable response rates.

-We are developing enobosarm (GTx-024, Ostarine®) for women with two different subtypes of breast cancer:
+We have evaluated enobosarm in women with two different subtypes of breast cancer:

 - ER+/AR+ breast cancer – tumors with measurable level of estrogen and androgen receptors